rancher/elemental/docs/installation.md

 | COS_RECOVERY   | 8 GiB           | Recovery file system image if COS_STATE is destroyed        |
 | COS_PERSISTENT | Remaining space | All contents of the persistent folders                      |

-Note this is the basic structure of any OS built by the [{{elemental.toolkit.name}}]({{elemental.toolkit.url}})
+Note this is the basic structure of any OS built by the <Vars name="elemental_toolkit_name" link="elemental_toolkit_url" />

 ## Elemental Teal Immutable Root

 One of the characteristics of Elemental OSes is the setup of an immutable root filesystem where some ephemeral or persistent locations are applied on top of it.
-Elemental Teal default folders structre is listed in the matrix below.
+Elemental Teal default folders structure is listed in the matrix below.

 | Path              | Read-Only | Ephemeral | Persistent |